marcelpetersen/mobil/_drafts/the-future-is-now-an-autonomous-driving-journey.md

 > Autonomous vehicles will always be more alert drivers and have a faster reaction time than humans.

-Since the incident involved two humans making mistakes - the driver behind the wheel who wasn’t paying attention, the woman crossing the street who fatally misjudged her timing - the accident ended up proving the point (albeit in a slightly convoluted way) that self-driving vehicles are safe: it’s human beings who are dangerous.
-To further prove that point, Uber released an in-depth safety report in 2018, which highlighted their commitment to a brighter, safer, autonomous future. ([4](https://uber.app.box.com/v/UberATGSafetyReport))
+Since the incident involved two humans making mistakes - the driver behind the wheel who wasn’t paying attention, the woman crossing the street who fatally misjudged her timing - it ended up proving the point (albeit in a slightly convoluted way) that self-driving vehicles are safe: it’s human beings who are dangerous.
+To further exemplify that, Uber released an in-depth safety report in 2018 that highlighted their commitment to a brighter, safer, autonomous future. ([4](https://uber.app.box.com/v/UberATGSafetyReport))

 Theoretically, autonomous vehicles will always be more alert drivers and have a faster reaction time than humans, as they can’t get tired, drunk or distracted.
 But perhaps the question we should be asking isn’t “are autonomous vehicles safe?” but rather, “can autonomous vehicles drive safely in my neighborhood, and who will have access to them?”